 Accessible Customer Service Policy

-The Accessibility for Ontarians with Disabilities Act, 2005 was created with the goal of developing and enforcing standards to improve accessibility for people with disabilities across Ontario.
-This Accessible Customer Service Policy (the “Policy”) has been established in order to meet the requirements of the Accessibility for Ontarians with Disabilities Act and its regulation, (collectively, the “AODA”).
+The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) was created with the goal of developing and enforcing standards to improve accessibility for people with disabilities across Ontario.
+The Company's Accessible Customer Service Policy has been established in order to meet the requirements of the AODA and its regulation, the Accessibility Standards for Customer Service (collectively, the “AODA”).

-Assistive Devices means devices that include technical aids, communication devices, medical aids and other supports that are used by persons with disabilities to enable them to carry out the activities of daily living.
+Assistive Devices – Devices that include technical aids, communication devices, medical aids and other supports that are used by persons with disabilities to enable them to carry out the activities of daily living.

 - Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device,